dib-lab/dibsi/event-expectations.md

 7. **Challenge the idea and not the person and expect to have your perspectives challenged by others.** If we wish to challenge something that has been said, we will challenge the idea or the practice referred to, not the individual sharing this idea or practice.

-8. **Speak your discomfort.** If something is bothering you, please share this with the group, your helper/instructor/coordinators, or submit a response **[ON THIS FORM]**.
+8. **Speak your discomfort.** If something is bothering you, please share this with the group, your helper/instructor/coordinators, or submit a response through our online form.
 Often our emotional reactions to this process offer the most valuable learning opportunities.

 9. **Expect and accept a lack of closure.** We will cover a myriad of topics throughout this workshop and not all questions will be answered or clear.